OhTanoshi/esx_drp_garage/README.md

 How it works:
 Enter the green circle on foot to enter a vehicle, enter the red circle with your vehicle to store it if the vehicle is damaged a menu announces the amount of the bill you can pay to enter the vehicle or go see a mechanic.

+This was originally made off of esx_eden_garage but has had alot of improments and fixes and will have more to come hopefully.
+All rights to the code belong to the orginal